glossoverse/kalahim/Kalahim.md

 *Tokago nai noirgah-a-go nil.*

     tok-a-go    nai sibu-a-go   ni-l
     want-PRS-1s SUB meet-PRS-1s 2s-ACC:SG
     'I want to meet you.'

-Subject content clauses are preceded by an independent clause of the form 'be.PRED + ADJ/PTCP'.
+Subject complement clauses are preceded by an independent clause of the form 'be.PRED + ADJ/PTCP'.

 *Omalah pushaitam nai sibuemin.*